tingweicao/tingweicao.github.io/_pages/about.md

 -----
 _2022.09 - 2025.06_ M.S. in Data Science and Information Technology, Tsinghua University

-_2018.09 - 2022.06_ B.S. in Mathematics and Applied Mathematics, South China University of Technology
+_2018.09 - 2022.06_ B.S. in Mathematics, South China University of Technology

 News
 ======